 In December 2011, amendments to IAS 32 "Financial Instruments: Presentation" were issued to clarify the existing requirements for offsetting financial assets and financial liabilities.
 The amendments are effective for annual periods beginning on or after January 1, 2014.
-The adoption of these amendments did not have an impact on the Company's interim consolidated financial statements.
+The adoption of these amendments did not have an impact on the Company's consolidated financial statements.

 In May 2013, International Financial Reporting Standards Interpretations Committee Interpretation 21: Levies ("IFRIC 21") was issued.
 IFRIC 21 addresses various accounting issues relating to levies imposed by a government.
 This interpretation is effective for annual periods beginning on or after January 1, 2014.
-The adoption of IFRIC 21 did not have an impact on the Company's interim consolidated financial statements.
+The adoption of IFRIC 21 did not have an impact on the Company's consolidated financial statements.

 In November 2009, the IASB issued IFRS 9 "Financial Instruments" ("IFRS 9") as part of its plan to replace IAS 39 "Financial Instruments: Recognition and Measurement".
 IFRS 9 requires financial assets, including hybrid contracts, to be measured at either fair value or amortized cost.
 In October 2010, the IASB amended the requirements for classification and measurement of financial assets and liabilities.
 In November 2013, the IASB introduced a new hedge accounting model and allowed early adoption of the own credit provisions of IFRS 9.
 In July 2014, the IASB issued the final version of IFRS 9 incorporating a new expected loss impairment model and introducing limited amendments to the classification and measurement requirements for financial assets.
 This version supersedes all previous versions and is mandatorily effective for periods beginning on or after January 1, 2018 with early adoption permitted.
+The Company is currently assessing the impact of this new standard on its consolidated financial statements.